ambro01/simple-calories/.ai/auth-spec.md

 export function useAuthContext() {
   const context = useContext(AuthContext);
   if (!context) {
-    throw new Error('useAuthContext must be used within AuthProvider');
+    throw new Error("useAuthContext must be used within AuthProvider");
   }
   return context;
 }